gustavosr98/UCAB07-BasesII-Proyecto/scripts/README.md

 # SCRIPTS

-Here we are going to store the database initialization scripts.
+Here we are going to store the database initialization scripts

 - Create table scripts
 - Relationships scripts